 As I had my birthday last week, I was positively surprised that quite a few loyalty programs and individual hotels sent an (automated) email acknowledging their customers on their special day of the year.

 While very easy for loyalty programs to handle as long as you entered the correct data into your profile it requires more attention from hotels to upkeep a current database of their customers credentials.

 As long as the customer provides correct data to the company, be it an airline, hotel chain or an individual property it’s very easy for them to formulate automated emails to go out to the guest.

 I received quite a few of these emails actually.
 Most surprisingly, however, none of them came from my primary loyalty programs or most frequently visited hotels.
 Only secondary ones and even a property where I haven’t stayed for almost two years, the Sheraton Dongcheng in Beijing.

 I was surprised that Marriott offers their members a complimentary elite qualifying night as a birthday present which will be deposited after you click the link in the email you received.

 I think it’s a nice touch if a property or loyalty program sends out emails with birthday wishes.
-Even though this is obviously not personalized unless you have a personal Ambassador/Account Manager it’s still a nice gesture.
+Even though this is obviously not personalized, unless you have a personal Ambassador/Account Manager, but it’s still a nice gesture.

 My primary programs Hyatt Gold Passport, SPG, British Airways Executive Club and Lufthansa Miles & More did not send any acknowledgement.
 Though I have gotten a card from Miles & More in the past (usually always 3-4 weeks late).